Dunman High School: Houses

+Together, the houses collectively form the portmanteau Drakihonnu, a moniker for the house system in Dunman High.

 Campus

 Dunman High School is currently one of the largest government schools in Singapore in terms of physical area.

 Academic information

 Incorporated within the six-year Dunman High Programme (DHP) are the Junior High (JH) and Senior High (SH) sections, which leads to the Singapore-Cambridge GCE Advanced Level examination.
 The school-wide Integrated Programme offered enables students to bypass the Singapore-Cambridge GCE Ordinary Level examination that is taken in the Special/Express course.
 Dunman High Junior High uses a Grade Point Average scoring system, with the following scoring system.
 As of 2019, the scoring system for Junior High students has been updated to include B+ and C+ grades.

 DHS also organises academic competitions and conferences, both for its students and external participants.
 A variety of academic programmes, hosted by both the school as well as the Ministry of Education, are offered to students with the potential to excel.